Idaho Smog Check / Emissions Test

 When test personnel finishes administering an inspection the vehicle owner will receive a computer-generated Vehicle Inspection Report (VIR) containing the results of the emissions and fuel system tests.

 Failed Smog Inspections – Next Steps

 If a vehicle fails a smog check, they will receive a Vehicle Inspection Report (VIR) Diagnosing a vehicle to understand the reason it did not pass an emission inspection can be complicated.
-Vehicle owners are free to choose a technician or repair the vehicle themself.
+Vehicle owners are free to choose a technician or repair the vehicle themselves.
 However, diagnosing and repairing an emissions-related mechanical issue can be complex.
 The Idaho DMV strongly advises vehicle owners select a state-qualified emissions repair technician who has experience with emissions systems and who is able to diagnose and repair the vehicle correctly.

-If a vehicle fails its initial vehicle emissions test, vehicle owner has 30 days to get the vehicle retested for free after addressing the mechanical issues that caused the vehicle to fail its test.
+If a vehicle fails its initial vehicle emissions test, the vehicle owner has 30 days to get the vehicle retested for free after addressing the mechanical issues that caused the vehicle to fail its test.
 If your vehicle still does not pass the first retest, any additional retests will cost $11.00.

 Low Income?
 Try Applying for an Idaho Hardship Waiver

 If an Idaho vehicle owner is experiencing economic hardship, they may qualify for a Hardship waiver if their vehicle is unable to pass the test.
 The Idaho DMV reviews hardship waivers on a case-by-case basis.
 Hardship waivers are good for one year and vehicle owners can apply for two hardship waivers consecutively and must provide information about their current income and expenses.
 After that, if they are still experiencing difficult times financially, they may apply for a Repair waiver after they spend $200 to try to repair their vehicle after not passing an Idaho emissions test.

 Moved to Idaho – Smog Check Requirements